 This method consists of supporting a token with the reserves of another cryptocurrency or a basket of them.

-This is another widely used stabilization scheme, which is generally very complex, because a sophisticated economic system is used to stabilize prices.
+This is another widely used stabilization scheme, which is usually very complex, since a sophisticated economic system designed in an algorithm is used to stabilize prices.
 This seeks to protect the price of the stablecoin with respect to the variation in the value of the backing cryptoasset.

 This system has the vision of getting rid of the centralism of supporting the stablecoin using fiat currencies or commodities.